 The French conductor Ludovic Morlot has been Music Director of the Seattle Symphony since 2011.
 Amongst the many highlights of his tenure, the orchestra have won two Grammy Awards and gave an exhilarating performance at Carnegie Hall in 2014, as reported in the New York Times: “The performance Mr. Morlot coaxed from his players was rich with shimmering colours and tremulous energy.”

 This season, Ludovic will be conducting at Seattle Opera for the first time (Berlioz Béatrice et Bénédict), make his debut with the Orchestra of St Luke’s and will return to the Atlanta and Houston Symphony Orchestras.
-He has regular relationships with the Chicago Symphony and New York and Los Angeles Philharmonic Orchestras.
-Ludovic also has a particularly strong connection with the Boston Symphony Orchestra having been Seiji Ozawa Fellowship Conductor in 2001 at Tanglewood and subsequently appointed assistant conductor for the orchestra and their Music Director James Levine (2004-07).
+He will also conduct the City of Birmingham Symphony Orchestra at the BBC Proms and Edinburgh Festival.
+Ludovic has regular relationships with the Chicago Symphony and New York and Los Angeles Philharmonic Orchestras.
+He also has a particularly strong connection with the Boston Symphony Orchestra having been Seiji Ozawa Fellowship Conductor in 2001 at Tanglewood and subsequently appointed assistant conductor for the orchestra and their Music Director James Levine (2004-07).
 Since then he has conducted the orchestra in subscription concerts in Boston, at Tanglewood and on a tour to the west coast of America.

 Outside North America, recent and future debuts include the Berliner Philharmoniker, Vienna Symphony (closing concert of the prestigious Wien Modern Festival), Yomiuri Nippon Symphony, MDR Leipzig and Bergen Philharmonic Orchestras.
 Ludovic has conducted the London Philharmonic Orchestra at the Royal Festival Hall in London and on tour in Germany.
 Other recent notable performances have included the Royal Concertgebouw, Czech Philharmonic, Dresden Staatskapelle, Tonhalle, Budapest Festival, Orchestre National de France, Helsinki Philharmonic, City of Birmingham Symphony, Danish National Symphony Orchestra and Tokyo Philharmonic Orchestras.
 Ludovic served as conductor in residence with the Orchestre National de Lyon under David Robertson (2002-04).